 *** I am a Maremma Sheepdog Club Code of Ethics Breeder***

 There are currently only ten breeders in the Maremma Sheepdog Club of America that have signed this pledge.
 We adhere to a high standard with our breeding dogs.
 All are registered Maremmas who excel as working guardian dogs.
 Their conformation is as close to the breed standard as possible and their temperament is solid and trustworthy.
 Our breeding dogs are OFA or PennHIP certified.
 Here at Benson Ranch we certify hips, elbows, and eyes.

 I only place my puppies in pairs.

 The pups will be at least sixteen weeks old before they leave here, will be microchipped, de-wormed, and will have had age appropriate vaccinations and a health exam by my veterinarian.
-They will be well socialized with people and livestock and familiar with a leash and collar.
+They will be taught extensive early foundation training.
 I am no longer willing to ship puppies due to recent health risks to my pups due to airline handling.
-You are also most welcome to pick up your pups directly from the ranch.